 Glinsky has been the recipient of awards and grants from the National Endowment for the Arts, the American Academy of Arts and Letters, the Smithsonian Institution, the Jerome Foundation, Meet the Composer, the New York State Council on the Arts, the Pennsylvania Council on the Arts, the American Music Center, the Pittsburgh New Music Ensemble, Music at La Gesse Foundation, the Haydn Foundation, and New York State CAPS (Fellowship).
 The Astral Foundation awarded him a career grant and a consortium commission for his Piano Concerto, and he was a Ucross Foundation resident artist in Wyoming.
 His prizes include awards from the Alienor International Competition in Washington D.C. and the Composers Guild Choral Competition.

 Glinsky has served on the faculty of Montclair State University, was BMI Composer-in- Residence at Vanderbilt University, and has taught at the Rock and Roll Hall of Fame and Museum.
-He was a Professor of Music at Mercyhurst University in Pennsylvania where he currently holds the title of Professor Emeritus.
+He has been a Professor of Music at Mercyhurst University in Pennsylvania where he currently holds the title of Professor Emeritus.
 Raised in New York’s Greenwich Village by artist parents—American sculptors, Cleo Hartwig and Vincent Glinsky—he began composition studies at the age of 12 with Joan Tower.
 His teachers have included Hall Overton and Otto Luening, and he studied composition principally with Tower and David Diamond.
 He earned Bachelor and Master of Music degrees from the Juilliard School, and a Ph.D. from New York University where he worked in the University’s electronic music studios to compose music on a variety of analog and digital synthesizers.
 Glinsky is a member of the American Composers Alliance, Broadcast Music Inc., and the Author's Guild.